Liberties of the Tower of London: Administrative function phased out

 Extra-parochial places were progressively eliminated and following the Extra-Parochial Places Act 1857, the Tower of London and Old Tower Without became civil parishes in 1858.
 The Old Artillery Ground became a civil parish in 1866, following the Poor Law Amendment Act 1867.

 The liberty had become obsolete by 1889 when it became part of the County of London.
 It was thought that the Local Government Act 1888 had removed the jurisdiction of the justices.
 However, the charter was found to be still in operation.
 The liberty was abolished on 25 June 1894, following a petition by the justices of the peace of the County of London under the Liberties Act 1850.
 The Whitechapel District was dissolved in 1900 and local government functions passed to the Metropolitan Borough of Stepney.

 The liberty continued as a franchise coroner's district.
-The Coroners (Amendment) Act 1926 provided that the district could be dissolved when a vacancy arose; when a vacancy occurred on 10 May 1939, an order was made on 30 November 1939 combining it with the east district.
+The Coroners (Amendment) Act 1926 (16 & 17 Geo.
+5. c.
+59) provided that the district could be dissolved when a vacancy arose; when a vacancy occurred on 10 May 1939, an order was made on 30 November 1939 combining it with the east district.
 This came into effect on 1 January 1940.

 Since 1965 it has formed part of the London Borough of Tower Hamlets in Greater London.
 Following boundary changes around the Minories in 1994, small parts are now in the City of London.